mibwurrepo/Gavriilidou_et_al_Flavos_ComparativeGenomics/README.md

 Functional_Profiling_Data_Analysis.Rmd #R Markdown file with all R scripts and additional information for analysing the genome annotation data.

-input #Includes all input files for the Functional Profiling Analysis
+input #Includes all input files used in the Functional Profiling Data Analysis
 ```

 For any queries and additional information regarding the analysis described here: asimenia.gavriilidou@wur.nl